Member | Established: 1996 | Member since 2013

 Within Senegal, Law No. 2000-05, as approved by the Ministry of Finance, authorizes ONECCA-Senegal to establish an investigative and disciplinary (I&D) system for its members.
 The institute’s bylaws stipulate the establishment of a Disciplinary Committee to hear cases of misconduct, investigate, and sanction members.
 The Disciplinary Committee is chaired by a judge appointed by Dakar’s Court of Appeals.

-ONECCA-Senegal states it communicates frequently on the importance of ethical behavior and consequences of non-compliance.
+ONECCA-Senegal states it communicates frequently on the importance of ethical behavior and consequences of non-compliance and that the number of cases it investigates through the Disciplinary Committee have increased.

 As a member state of West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA), Senegal’s corporate accounting standards are defined in regional directives.
 In January 2017, the OHADA Uniform Act on Accounting and Financial Information (AUDCIF) was signed by the OHADA Council to update the previous OHADA Uniform Act on Organizing and Harmonizing Company Accounting Systems 2/2000 which had outlined the OHADA Accounting System and applicable standards—known has SYSCOHADA.

 The OHADA AUDCIF revised the SYSCOHADA, namely the OHADA general accounting plan, as well as the consolidated and combined accounting rules to serve as a single accounting reference in all OHADA member states.
-The SYSCOHADA continue to differ from IFRS and are generally applied by small and medium-sized entities (SMEs); however, the AUDCIF now requires that listed companies and companies seeking financing in a public capital market to apply IFRS in consolidated statements.
+The SYSCOHADA are generally applied by small and medium-sized entities (SMEs).
+The AUDCIF now requires that listed companies and companies seeking financing in a public capital market to apply IFRS in consolidated statements.
 All other companies are permitted but not required to use IFRS.

 ONECCA-Senegal participated in the OHADA’s convergence process between 2010 through 2017 by proposing recommendations and contributed to several consultations.
-As of the date of the assessment, ONECCA-Senegal reports to be active in supporting the transition to IFRS as part of the SYSCOHADA by disseminating information on the standards and offering trainings to its members.
-Between 2017-2019, the institute notes that it has undertaken several activities to raise awareness among members of the revised standards, including continuing professional development, the update of the qualification curricula, and provision of application guides.
+ONECCA-Senegal disseminates information on the standards and offering trainings to its members.
+The institute notes that it has undertaken several activities to raise awareness among members of the revised standards, including continuing professional development, the update of the qualification curricula, and provision of application guides.

 Disclaimer